 I am an Assistant Professor of Law, Political Science, and Public Policy at USC Gould School of Law.
-I teach Administrative Law and Analytical Methods for Lawyers.
+I teach Administrative Law, Money in Politics, and Analytical Methods for Lawyers.
 My research centers around our efforts to improve public governance via information provision.
 I use empirical methods to help answer questions about how laws -- especially laws aimed at transparency -- incentivize behavior.

 This website explains more about my research and teaching.

 Students, if you would like to schedule an office hour, please see the "Need an office hour?" link.
 If you would like to request a letter of recommendation, please see the "Need a letter?" link.